 Prior to joining Kovitz Shifrin Nesbit, Michael practiced in the area of insurance defense litigation, defending insureds in hundreds of lawsuits and obtaining countless favorable outcomes for his clients.
 During law school, Michael served as a Judicial Law Clerk for the Honorable Judge Brigid Mary McGrath in the Law Division, Jury Trials section at the Daley Center in Chicago.
 During that time, he assisted with the proceedings of several large jury trials resulting in verdicts of over $10 million each.

-Michael received his undergraduate degree from the University of Wisconsin – Madison and is a graduate of the John Marshall Law School.
+Michael received his undergraduate degree from the University of Wisconsin – Madison and is a graduate of the University of Illinois Chicago School of Law.